Professional Theatre, Community Theatre and Musical Theatre

 Jane then moved to Brisbane where she was senior policy officer at Arts Queensland before getting back into business as General Manager of the (then Royal) Queensland Theatre Company.
 Relocating to Melbourne, Jane worked over 15 years as the Director of Arts Access, the Senior Adviser to Mary Delahunty MP, Minister for the Arts, and as the CEO of the national Australia Business Arts Foundation.

 Returning home to Tassie in 2015, Jane became CEO of Ten Days on the Island where she led the reinvention of the international arts festival until December 2021.
+Jane is pleased to be sharing her expertise and experience through strategy advice and support to arts organisations, including Van Diemen's Band, RANT and Hive Tasmania.

 Community Theatre